Skip to content

 Commands

-The Dashboard Editor is an interface for creating an HMI that runs as a mobile app.
+The UI Editor is an interface for creating an HMI that runs as a mobile app.
 It is a Web App, but it must be used on a PC with a mouse.
 It can be run on a PC using most web browsers.

 There are two main types of commands: